 \subsubsection{\textbf{Assisting Developers' Non-Technical Tasks}}

-\begin{itemize} \item \textbf{Consulting and Decision-Making:} There were eleven participants discussing the use of LLMs for consultation or direction.
-For example, P7 highlighted their utility in uncertain situations: ``\textit{If there is a question, [like] I'm not sure which tool I should use, I could probably just ask an open question to the ChatGPT like, 'Hey, could you give me some directions or some potential solutions to this situation?'
-And ChatGPT could probably show me some high-level ways [...]
-But with some traditional search engines, like Google, it's kind of hard because if I don't ask a specific question, or if I don't ask for some specific tool, they cannot give me a suggestion or they give me some way unrelated suggestions.}'' In another case, P8 mentioned ChatGPT's impact on resolving team debates: ``\textit{[A]lways in technical teams, there exists debates on choosing options, options A and B --- both are correct, but which one is better?
-In this way, we have a judge; we have someone that tells us which approach is better.
-In this way, I think it changed the whole software engineering [process] for me, that whenever we have a discussion with our colleagues in our team, in some cases, at least we have someone [ChatGPT] who says the final word.}''
+\begin{itemize} \item \textbf{Consulting and Decision-Making:} Eleven participants discussed the use of LLMs for consultation or direction.
+For example, P8 mentioned ChatGPT's impact on resolving team debates: ``\textit{[A]lways in technical teams, there exist debates on choosing options, options A and B -- both are correct, but which one is better?
+In this way, we have a judge; we have someone that tells us which approach is better.}'' \item \textbf{Summarizing Text and Documentation:} Nine participants mentioned the use of LLMs for summarizing different textual data, such as articles, papers, and documentation.

-\item \textbf{Summarizing Text and Documentation:} Nine participants mentioned the use of LLMs for summarizing different textual data, such as articles, papers, and documentation.
-With regard to reading documentation, P7 shared, ``\textit{When I look into some documentations, instead of reading the whole thing --- because I probably don't need all of these things, I only need some piece of the information --- I can ask ChatGPT, `Hey, read through this link and give me the summary.'}''